 Trusted brands categorize their workout clothing into men and women, or girls and boys categories.
 The reason behind this is that unisex workout clothes, specifically, running shorts don’t offer much support and chafing-prevention.

-How To Choose The Right Running Shorts For Every Type Of Run?
+8. How To Know The Right Running Shorts?

 Trail running or off-road running usually takes place in mountainous areas.
 But it also includes tackling fields, coastal paths, and dirt tracks.